gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "Somebody's going to try that test you mentioned, if you don't stop him," Clark stated grimly.
 "I think a cleaver in the head would be as positive a test as a bullet in the heart."

 "Go ahead with the food.
 I'll see what I can do.
 There may be something in the cabinets."
 McReady moved wearily toward the corner Copper had used as his dispensary.
 Three tall cabinets of rough boards, two locked, were the repositories of the camp's medical supplies.
 Twelve years ago McReady had graduated, had started for an internship, and been diverted to meteorology.
-Copper was a picked man, a man who knew his profession. thoroughly and modernly.
+Copper was a picked man, a man who knew his profession thoroughly and modernly.
 More than half the drugs available were totally unfamiliar to McReady; many of the others he had forgotten.
 There was no huge medical library here, no series of journals available to learn the things he had forgotten, the elementary, simple things to Copper, things that did not merit inclusion in the small library he had been forced to content himself with.
 Books are heavy, and every ounce of supplies had been freighted in by air.

 McReady picked a barbituate hopefully.
 Barclay and Van went with him.
 One man never went anywhere alone in Big Magnet.